I can tell from experience that yes, it definitely does matter what to wear to court.

 For women, there is 1 simple rule you should know: don’t dress to distract!

 Keep things simple, whatever it is you’re going to wear, make sure it is in a similar color palette as the one advised for men.
-Navy blue, and dark grey everything!
+Navy blue, and dark grey everything, and avoid bright colors!

 Make sure you don’t go for something that is just black, as it can give the impression of power and not humility, that’s not something you would want, especially if you’re a defendant.

-The way you dress in the court can say a lot of things about you, it can also affect the outcomes of that day.
+The way you dress in the what to wear to court can say a lot of things about you, it can also affect the outcomes of that day.
 Make sure you dress appropriately so you don’t end up giving the wrong impressions.